 It can be difficult at times to look back, take stock and build a more financial foundation, but if you make it a priority, it will happen.
 And this is where I can help, reach out to me or share this information with others you know.

 Now as I promised earlier, your “Pumpkin Spice Latte” Syrup recipe:

-Combine 1 cup water and 1/2 cup brown sugar in saucepan over medium heat.
+Combine 1 cup water and 1/2 cup brown sugar in a saucepan over medium heat.
 Whisk until brown sugar dissolves, creating a simple syrup.
 Add One 15-ounce can of pumpkin and 2-3 Tbsp pumpkin pie spice.
 Simmer for 20 minutes, stirring frequently!
-Let cool, then strain mixture through cheesecloth or metal strainer.
-Pour into mason jar or bottle to store.
+Let cool, then strain the mixture through cheesecloth or metal strainer.
+Pour into a mason jar or bottle to store.
 Add as much or as little to your coffee cup, depending on your preference.
 Top with a dollop of cream or milk and Enjoy!!